beejjorgensen/bgnet/src/bgnet.md

 ```

-`send()` returns the number of bytes actually sent out—_this might be less than
+`send()` returns the number of bytes actually sent out---_this might be less
-the number you told it to send!_  See, sometimes you tell it to send a whole gob
+than the number you told it to send!_  See, sometimes you tell it to send a
-of data and it just can't handle it.
-It'll fire off as much of the data as it
+whole gob of data and it just can't handle it.
+It'll fire off as much of the
-can, and trust you to send the rest later.
-Remember, if the value returned by
+data as it can, and trust you to send the rest later.
+Remember, if the value
-`send()` doesn't match the value in `len`, it's up to you to send the rest of
+returned by `send()` doesn't match the value in `len`, it's up to you to send
-the string.
-The good news is this: if the packet is small (less than 1K or so)
+the rest of the string.
+The good news is this: if the packet is small (less than
-it will _probably_ manage to send the whole thing all in one go.
-Again, `-1` is
+1K or so) it will _probably_ manage to send the whole thing all in one go.
-returned on error, and `errno` is set to the error number.
+Again, `-1` is returned on error, and `errno` is set to the error number.

 \index{recv()@\texttt{recv()}} The `recv()` call is similar in many respects: